Old Testament proof of the resurrection of the Messiah.

 Jeremiah 39.
 The fall of Jerusalem finally happened and Jeremiah was to be set free.

 Jeremiah 40.
-Jeremiah was finally freed, most of the people were still in the old land and had a bountiful harvest, most of which then was taken away from them.
+Jeremiah was finally freed, most of the people were still in the old land and had a bountiful harvest, most of which was then taken away from them.

 Jeremiah 41 is a historical chapter recording the insurrection against Gedaliah and the beginning of a flight to Egypt.